nerdaxic/glados-voice-assistant/README.md

 * Written mostly in Python
 * Work in progress

-Note: New versions of the voice assistant wont work on Raspberry Pi due to missing CPU instruction sets needed by some AI scripts.
-If you are looking to play along with your Raspberry Pi, check the raspberry branch.
+❗ New versions of the voice assistant will not work on Raspberry Pi due to missing CPU instruction sets needed by some AI scripts.
+If you are looking to play along with the old version on your Raspberry Pi, check the [raspberry branch](https://github.com/nerdaxic/glados-voice-assistant/tree/raspberry).

 ## Read article first!
 [DIY GLaDOS Voice Assistant with Python and Raspberry Pi](https://www.henrirantanen.fi/2022/02/10/diy-glados-raspberry-pi-voice-assistant/?utm_source=github.com&utm_medium=social&utm_campaign=post&utm_content=DIY+GLaDOS+Voice+Assistant+with+Python+and+Raspberry+Pi)